 - They must be tested for aircraft safety, as the FAA requires AEDs to be available on all commercial flights.

-- They must undergo trials to ensure that laypeople can easily use them in an emergency.
+- They must undergo trials to ensure that lay people can easily use them in an emergency.

 - They must undergo stringent drop testing, vibration testing, and water resistance testing to ensure physical durability.
 Many devices are submitted to the International Electrotechnical Commission to receive an official Ingress Protection (IP) rating, thereby certifying the device’s resistance level.

 - Specific components, like batteries and pads, must be developed and tested individually and also in conjunction with the device.
 Batteries are subject to especially rigorous testing, as they are usually required to last a minimum of four years.
-They must offer reliable thermal protection to prevent explosion and accurate capacity monitoring to ensure device readiness.
+They must offer reliable thermal protection to prevent explosions and accurate capacity monitoring to ensure device readiness.

 These devices are equipped with high-voltage components containing 2-6 KV capacitors.
 If even one device is found to contribute to a patient’s death by malfunctioning or failing to function at all, the entire series is subject to recall, resulting in the potential for millions or even billions of dollars in losses for the company.